ibm-cloud-docs/mqcloud/mqoc_connect_onprem_direct.md

     destined for the cloud queue manager.

-* Create the channels and authorization to connect to the MQ On Cloud queue manager.
+* Create the channels and authorization to connect to the {{site.data.keyword.mq_short}} queue manager.

     * A requester channel - this channel corresponds to the server channel on the cloud - connected to the local queue.
     * A sender channel - this channel corresponds to the receiver channel on the cloud queue manager - accepting